 As a responsible local authority, we need to also anticipate the possibility that the new methodology may be imposed.
 Were the government to uphold its proposed methodology, this would apply to local authorities not proposing to submit Plans by 31 March 2018.
 In order to limit the negative implications of this the timetable has been updated and allows for consultation on the next version of the Local Plan (Reg.
-19) in December 2017/January 2018 and submission of the Local Plan in March 2018.
+19) from 10 January – 21 February 2018 and submission of the Local Plan in March 2018.

 May 2017: Due to the announcement of a general election on June 8 2017, we have moved the June Executive meeting to June 20 2017 and, subject to Executive approval, the draft Local Plan will then be published for consultation on July 4 2017 until August 29 2017.

 March 2017: The Local Plan was paused pending the publication of the housing white paper which was published on 7 February.
 Having now considered the implications, the Local Plan timetable has been adjusted and a report on the draft plan will be taken to Executive on 6 June 2017.
 It is anticipated (subject to Executive approval) that the plan will be published for consultation from the end of June for 8 weeks.
 Our Overview and Scrutiny Committee will also be consulted during this consultation period.